Deanna Raybourn, a historical novelist, says:

 I didn’t include:

-- Women who traveled with their husbands or who were very wealthy and traveled in luxury didn’t get included.
-For example, Osa Johnson and her husband were explorers and filmmakers, and they sounded interesting, but this is about women who travel and explore essentially alone.
-Aimee Crocker could be considered an adventurer, but she had the Crocker fortune behind her and she endured no hardship.
+- Women who were very wealthy and traveled in luxury didn’t get included.
+Aimee Crocker could be considered an adventurer, but she had the Crocker fortune behind her and she endured no hardship (although I might add her later).
 I did include Louise Arner Boyd, who had a personal fortune but who was a true explorer.
-(It’s my list, so I get to decide.)
+It’s my list, so I get to decide.

 Some of the women on my list had authored books or articles or both.
 My discussions about these authors will include descriptions of their writing.